junxit/us-congress-bills-110/metadata.md

 - 2008-03-06 — Introduced in House
 - 2008-03-06 — Introduced in House
 - 2008-03-06 — Referred to the House Committee on Foreign Affairs.
+- 2008-03-11 — Considered under suspension of the rules. (consideration: CR H1463-1467)
+- 2008-03-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1024.
+- 2008-03-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-11 — Mr. Crowley moved to suspend the rules and agree to the resolution, as amended.
+- 2008-03-11 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H1463-1464)
+- 2008-03-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H1463-1464)